CodeCricut/BTimeLogger/BTimeLogger.Csv/Documentation/design.md

 Within the `Model` directory, you will find the model types which correspond to records in CSV files.

-The main model types include:

--   `CsvIntervalRecord` - the model which corresponds to records storing `Interval`s in CSV files
+Namely, you will find `CsvIntervalRecord` which represents records storing `Interval`s in CSV files.

 ### Services

-Within the `Services` directory, you will find
+Within the `Services` directory, you will find the following services:

+-   `IntervalsCsvReader` - reads a CSV file containing interval records and adds the intervals and activities found in it to the corresponding repository (either `IIntervalRepository` or `IActivityRepository`).
+-   `IntervalsCsvWriter` - writes data from the activity and interval repositories into a CSV file
+-   `CsvLocationsPrincipal` - a very simple service for maintaining the location of the CSV file to read and write to

 The `DependencyInjection` class can be used by projects depending on this one to register available services to a DI Container.